gordon-cs/gordon-360-ui/docs/Developer's Guide.md

 # Getting Started

-Here are the steps to setupthe frontend for development:
+Here are the steps to setup the frontend for development:

 1. Clone this repository to the machine that you will develop on.